gfgprojects/ecowheataly/task1_2/README.md

 # ECOWHEATALY Task 1.2

-Life Cycle Assessment (LCA) setup for wheat production
+Life Cycle Assessment (LCA) setup for wheat production.

 see: https://ecowheataly.it/attivita-di-progetto/

-Folder Task1_2/scripts holds the Python script to perform the activities of Task1.2
+Folder Task1_2/scripts holds the Python scripts to perform the activities of Task1.2

 ## Requirments